Question asked in Tests and Results

 Although it is used as the most appropriate percentage to GPA conversion table by most universities, top universities in USA, UK, Australia, and Canada have their own unique algorithm to determine actual GPAs of the students.
 Such algorithms, used to calculate the GPAs of students from different countries, are made after in-depth research of that specific country's academic standard, academic syllabus, highest scores obtained, etc. It is therefore advised not to convert your percentage to Grade Point Average (GPA) on your own; instead, ask the institution youíre applying to about how much your percentage converts to in their GPA system.

 Vikal answered 3 years and 2 months ago

 Nepali 75% to 100% (Pass with Distinction) => US Grade A+

 flyAbroad answered 2 years and 2 months ago

 for neplese student:

-Prith_Vee answered 12 months and 3 days ago
+Prith_Vee answered 1 year and 2 months ago

 Related Answered Questions